Sewage Backup & Biohazard Cleanup in Seattle

 | Category 3 (Black) | Severe Health Hazard | Sewer backups, combined line overflows | Hazmat protocols, full PPE, hospital disinfectants |

-Quick extraction minimizes the permanent damage to your foundation and subflooring.
-Technicians then bag up all contaminated porous materials and dispose of them strictly per local environmental regulations.
+Quick extraction minimizes the permanent damage to your foundation and subflooring, whether you own an older craftsman home, a split-level, or a newer townhome.
+Technicians then bag up all contaminated porous materials and dispose of them per King County environmental regulations.

 Every affected surface gets treated with EPA-registered hospital disinfectants like Century Q or Spartan Halt.
 Commercial air scrubbers running HEPA filtration constantly pull dangerous odors and airborne particles out of your home while the structure dries.

-We regularly see backups here in Seattle caused by several distinct plumbing challenges.
-The city maintains over 960 miles of combined sewers, and these aging systems often get overwhelmed quickly.
+Seattle Water Damage Restoration regularly responds to backups caused by several distinct plumbing challenges in the area.
+The city maintains over 960 miles of combined sewers, and these aging systems get overwhelmed during heavy rain events.

-- Combined sewer overflows: Heavy atmospheric rivers push city lines past their capacity.
+- Combined sewer overflows: Heavy atmospheric rivers push city lines past their capacity, especially in older neighborhoods like Ballard, Georgetown, and Beacon Hill.

-- Tree root intrusion: Older lateral lines easily crack and clog as roots search for moisture.
+- Tree root intrusion: Older lateral lines in established areas like West Seattle and Fremont crack and clog as roots search for moisture.

-Our team thoroughly documents the exact cause of the disaster to support your insurance claim.
-Most standard homeowners policies completely exclude external sewer damage.
+The Seattle Water Damage Restoration team thoroughly documents the exact cause of the disaster to support your insurance claim.
+Most standard homeowners policies exclude external sewer damage.

 Using the right gear separates professional remediation from a dangerous DIY attempt.
 You need heavy-duty, specialized equipment to eradicate Category 3 contaminants safely.